AlphaEarth Foundations: An embedding field model for accurate and efficient global mapping from sparse label data: AlphaEarth Foundations

 \section{AlphaEarth Foundations}

-AlphaEarth Foundations (AEF) is the only task-agnostic learned EO featurization approach to outperform all existing featurization methods tested across a broad set of sparse data domains (Figure \ref{fig:headline}A), reducing error magnitudes by $\sim$23.9\% ($\sim$1.4x error magnitude reduction) on average while maintaining a best-in-class 10-meter spatial resolution that requires 16x less information per-representation (64 bytes) compared to the next-most compact learned method.
-We achieve this leap in performance across challenging mapping applications through a number of innovations; namely, we employ an adaptive decoding scheme that considers time and sensor parameters as continuous variables in an implicit decoder with associated losses, a spatially dense information time-bottleneck, time-conditional summarization, and spatially-precise alignment with geotagged text.
+AlphaEarth Foundations (AEF) is the only learned EO featurization approach to outperform a representative sample of featurization methods tested across a broad set of sparse data domains (Figure \ref{fig:headline}A), reducing error magnitudes by $\sim$23.9\% ($\sim$1.4x error magnitude reduction) on average while maintaining a best-in-class 10-meter spatial resolution that requires 16x less information per-representation (64 bytes) compared to the next-most compact learned method.
+We achieve this leap in performance across challenging mapping applications through a number of innovations; namely, we employ an adaptive decoding scheme that considers time and sensor parameters as continuous variables in an implicit decoder with associated losses, a spatially dense information time-bottleneck, time-conditional summarization, and spatially-precise alignment with geotagged text from Wikipedia articles joined with locations from Global Biodiversity Information Facility (GBIF) species occurrence records.
 To the best of our knowledge, AEF is the first EO featurization approach to support continuous time (Figure \ref{fig:headline}B; see supplemental materials \ref{S2.2.1}).
 Additionally we introduce a challenging evaluation suite composed of high-quality reference data that attempts to faithfully replicate realistic mapping scenarios.
 We make our annualized planet-scale feature maps or "embedding field" layers (Figure \ref{fig:headline}C-D) and evaluation suite available under an open license to encourage further exploration and use.

 AEF is designed to accept $N_i$ frames for $i \in M_E$ input (encoded) data sources with $C_i$ channels resampled to the same spatial resolution, and a millisecond epoch timestamp $t_j, 1 \leq j \leq {\Sigma}N_i$ (Figure \ref{fig:results_model}A).
 The range of the input timestamps we refer to as the ``support period''.
 For the purposes of learning or at inference time, we support a pair of conditioning timestamps or ``valid period'' $t_s, t_e$ where $t_s < t_e$ provides a temporal summary of the Earth's surface and climatic activity over $[t_s, t_e)$, even when there is no $t_j$ for which $t_s\leq t_j < t_e$ (interpolation), or when $t_e \leq t_j, \forall j \in \{1, 2, ..., {\Sigma}N_i\}$ or $t_s>t_j, \forall j \in \{1, 2, ..., {\Sigma} N_i\}$ (extrapolation).
 These summaries or ``embeddings'' are 64 bytes in size, and each embedding contains information that reproduces the temporal trajectory of variables listed in Table \ref{table:datasources} over the summary period (Figure \ref{fig:results_model}B) using conditional metadata from each source (see supplemental materials \ref{S2.2.1}).
 By explicitly separating the input intervals from those used for the temporal summary, we can apply AEF to time dependent problems requiring a precise date range without fine-tuning.
 Embeddings are further constrained to distribute uniformly in $S^{63}$ using a so-called ``batch uniformity'' objective (Figure \ref{fig:results_model}C; see supplemental materials \ref{S2.2.4}).